LazySammy/LOTUS/tutorials/PARAMETERS.md

   - ```tsv```

 #### 🟢  ```C_Panther_table_format(s)```
-- If the API worked, LOncoG will create a table with the Panther Gene Ontology Enrichment Analysis results.
+- If the API worked, LOncoG creates a table with the Panther Gene Ontology Enrichment Analysis results.
 You can choose the format here.
 - Options:
   - ```xlsx``` ☑️
   - ```csv```
   - ```tsv```

 #### 🟢  ```C_ToppGene_table_format(s)```
-- If the API worked, LOncoG will create a table with the ToppGene Gene Ontology Enrichment Analysis results.
+- If the API worked, LOncoG creates a table with the ToppGene Gene Ontology Enrichment Analysis results.
 You can choose the format here.
 - Options:
   - ```xlsx``` ☑️
   - ```csv```